aws-samples/aws-virtual-participant-framework-for-rtc/virtual-participant-orchestrator-for-zoom-meeting/README.md

     cdk bootstrap
     ```

-3b.
-Commit package-lock.json and cdk.context.json
+4. Commit package-lock.json and cdk.context.json and push code to your CodeCommit repository (Do not push upstream to GitHub):

     git add package-lock.json cdk.context.json
     git commit -m 'add lock and ctx file' --no-verify
     git push

-4. Synthesize the CDK application into deployment templates:
+5. Synthesize the CDK application into deployment templates:

     ```
     cdk synth
     ```

-5. Deploy the CDK application:
+6. Deploy the CDK application:

     ```
     cdk deploy